denten-books/plain-text/40-screen.md

 consumer things like scanners, memory cards, circuit boards, and backup drives, but most of all there are cameras---digital cameras, which stand in stark contrast to "traditional film photography."
-Few marketplace objects exhibit such a strong sense of the opposition between the digital and the analog as a consumer camera.
+Few marketplace objects exhibit such a strong sense of the opposition between the digital and analog as a consumer camera.

 These search pages also contain the outdated clichés of yesterday's digital
 detritus: digital clocks, purple lightning bolts, and the abstract chrome